1962 Orange Bowl: LSU

+The Tigers, who slipped from an 11-0 national championship season in 1958 and a 9-2 follow-up in 1959 to 5-4-1 in 1960, recovered from a loss to Rice in their season opener to win their next nine games and tie Alabama for the SEC championship.
+The Tigers and Crimson Tide did not play, the third season of a five-year hiatus in the series.

 LSU implemented their "three-platoon system." which included the "Chinese Bandits" defensive unit.

 Game summary

 The game kicked off at 1 pm and was played in a drizzle, the first rain at an Orange Bowl.